Nasirkhan-259/Nasirkhan-259/README.md

 # Welcome to My GitHub!
-I'm Nasir Khan 👋
+I'm Nasir Khan PMP®👋

 ## 🔍 About Me:
 I am a **PMP-certified Software Engineer** with over 7 years of experience in **backend development, AI-driven solutions, and project management**.
 Proficient in Python (Django, Flask), PHP (Laravel, CodeIgniter), and cloud platforms like AWS, I specialize in building scalable web applications, APIs, and data visualization tools.
 Currently, I’m **pursuing TensorFlow 2** to enhance my skills in AI and machine learning.